MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/Workloads-Specific/DataScience/AI_integration/README.md

-# Demostration: How to integrate AI in Microsoft Fabric
+# Demonstration: How to integrate AI in Microsoft Fabric

 Costa Rica